thegetty/inventories-and-surveys/content/part-2/chapter-8.md

 A primary recommendation for a digital survey data collection system is that it be designed to collect data to be incorporated into a corresponding digital heritage inventory.
 As mentioned before, thought may need to be given first to whether the information system of the ongoing inventory should be modernized or upgraded, or even whether a new one needs to be created.
 The survey information system should temporarily store the records and evaluations of the same variety of heritage typologies to be included in the corresponding inventory, which may comprise individual buildings, structures, objects, cultural landscapes, archaeological sites, and intangible heritage.

 For resources covering large areas with multiple associated features, such as a residential neighborhood, urban district, or ensemble, the system should support the ability to assess and record all such features, their locations, and the relationships between them.
 The system should be capable of having its data structure expanded or revised as required, as long as those modifications do not create problems for incorporating collected data within the corresponding inventory system.
-Considerations for the capabilities of a survey information system should closely align with considerations for heritage inventories, as discussed in **chapter 3**.
+Considerations for the capabilities of a survey information system should closely align with considerations for heritage inventories, as discussed in [chapter 3](/part-1/chapter-3/).

 ### Data Standards and Specifications

 Survey data standards and specifications help ensure consistency in recording resources, that the data created is valid, and that it can be readily integrated with a corresponding heritage inventory (see **Data Migration** in chapter 11 for recommendations on the latter point).
 The following are key aspects to be addressed in such standards and specifications:

 -   **Controlled values and vocabularies.** A key component of standards and specifications is controlled values and vocabularies, which use uniform concepts and terms to identify, categorize, describe, and evaluate heritage resources.
 These will align with those of the corresponding inventory and be in accordance with the standards and guidelines adopted for the survey.
-(See **chapters 2** and **3** for more on these topics.)
+(See [chapters 2](/part-1/chapter-2/) and [3](/part-1/chapter-3/) for more on these topics.)

 -   **Geospatial locations.** The geometry type employed to record the geospatial locations of heritage resources should be consistent with the inventory system.
 For example, districts or landscapes might be represented by polygons that capture the geographic extent of the resources, and points could be used to demarcate the location of individual buildings or features.
 Exact direction to surveyors on the methods to use and the precision with which to record the geographic locations of resources provides the bases for optimal geospatial integrity.